 The \tb{quantum cohomology of $M$ with coefficients in $\Lambda$} is additively the singular cohomology

 regraded modulo $2N_M$, where $N_M$ is the minimal Chern number of $M$.
-The product operation on $QH^*(M)$ is given by the quantum product \cite{mcduff2012j}, where the matrix coefficient corresponding to a holomorphic sphere $u$ is multiplied by $T^{E(u)}$, where $E(u) = \int_{S^2}u^*\omega$ is its symplectic area.
+The product operation on $QH^*(M)$ is given by the quantum product \cite{mcduff2012j}.
+More specifically, we use its $T$-weighted version, given for $a,b \in H^*(M;\Lambda)$ of pure degree by